Pioank/google-scrape/README.md

 The final data output is pushed into a MySQL DB and in my project I visualise it in Power BI.

 This script runs well for 5 minutes intervals and with 10 keywords.
 More that that I would suggest investigating running multiple instances of the Chrome driver.

+Input.csv: You add the keywords you want to search there g-scrape.py: Is the file you will need to run to perform the search and scraping
+Output: Is the folder which contains the output of the scrape in a CSV

+!!!
+I have kept the last output as an example